KAKYAKUSEN

 22 September 1939:

 D’ARTAGNAN is transporting troops in convoy L1.
 In total darkness, convoy L1 crosses convoy L3 moving in the opposite direction.
 Transport CHENONCEAUX collides with transport MARIETTE PASHA and causes deaths and damage.
-D’ARTAGNAN manages to avoid a collision with destroyer VULTURE.
+D’ARTAGNAN manages to avoid a collision with destroyer HMS VULTURE.

 November 1939: